francisc0garcia/suricate_robot/docs/source/installation.rst

     make -j4
     sudo make install

-Then we should install some additional ROS packages:
+Then we should install some additional dependencies and ROS packages:

 .. code-block:: none

-    sudo apt-get install ros-kinetic-teleop-twist-joy  ros-kinetic-rviz-imu-plugin python-smbus
+    sudo apt-get install libqwt-dev ros-kinetic-teleop-twist-joy  ros-kinetic-rviz-imu-plugin python-smbus ros-kinetic-rqt-multiplot

 Finally we create a workspace for project, clone github repository, install dependencies and compile it: